insidesherpa/JPMC-tech-task-1/README.markdown

 <h2 id="installation" >Installation</h2>

-Before you start, please make sure you are using <b> python2.7. </b>
+Please ensure you are using <b> python2.7. </b>

 Start the data feed server by running:

 <code> python datafeed/server.py</code>

-Before you can start this application, you have to run

-<code>npm install</code>
+Run <code>npm install</code> to start the application.

-In the project directory, you can run:

-<code>npm start</code>

-This runs the app in the development mode.
+To run the app in development mode, run <code>npm start</code> in the project directory.

-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view the app in the browser.
 The page will reload if you make edits.

 <h2>Run</h2>
 ===